angrybayblade/py-opencv-facedetection/README.md

 # Before Running Scripts

-    Make Sure You Have Installed Numpy and Opencv
-    If Not Run Following ..
+    Make Sure You Have Installed Numpy , Opencv and Pyinstaller (For Compiling Scripts) If Not Run Following ..
     pip install opencv-python
     pip install numpy
+    pip install pyinstaller

 # Step 1